lbuk/elevate/README.md

 ```
 # elevations
-# elevations visualises the elevations and prints the number of combinations in the console.
+# elevations visualises the possible elevations based on the minimum and maximum permitted storey.
+It also prints the number of combinations in the console.
 # Specify the number of buildings along the x-axis and the minimum and maximum permitted storey along the y-axis.
 elevations(n_buildings = 7, min_storey = 4, max_storey = 5)
 ```